ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

 ## Dataset

-The core part of our dataset comes from wikipedia pages listing all the albums released from 1990-1999.
+The core part of our dataset comes from Wikipedia pages listing all the albums released from 1990-1999.
-There is one wikipedia page for each year, with a title in the form “199X_in_music”, where all the albums released are being listed.
+There is one Wikipedia page for each year, with a title in the form “199X_in_music”, where all the albums released are being listed.
 We combine it with a number of other sources, like other wikipedia pages we used to retrieve more detailed information on artists and each of the albums, which let us map the collaboration between artists.
 We use publicly available dataset such as